Old Lyme Visiting Nurses Association has many programs supplementing our core Mission:

 OFFICE CONSULTATIONS and HOME VISITS

-FLU and WELLNESS CLINIC
+FLU and WELLNESS CLINICS

 Since 2004 the OLVNA has operated a discretionary fund that assists three local emergency programs to help people who have immediate food needs.
 Each fall the OLVNA supplements the food banks operated by Lyme’s and Old Lyme’s Social Services offices and the Lymes’ Senior Center.